dolin/songkick-to-cal/README.md

 Pseudocode.rb is included to show my thought process before writing the code.

 Refactored individual methods into one class.
 Each instance of the Result class includes a hash with all of the shows for a given artist in a given location.

-Current bugs:

-Not all artist/location lookups retrieve correct results.
-Still working on a patch.

 To Do: